rubenhortas/rubenhortas.github.io/_posts/2022-11-12-force-hdmi-hotplug-in-a-raspberry-pi.md

 $ tvservice -s
 ```

-Based on the information returned to us we can configure our values.
+Based on the information returned to us we can set our values.
 For example, if or output was:

 ```shell